 The ergonomic feel is further improved thanks to a magnesium and carbon fiber construction, that makes this camera work in extreme conditions since it’s resistant to both dust and rain.

 So even if it’s raining and dark, the Nikon D500 will get great images you can post online in no time thanks to its built-in WiFi that helps you operate the camera directly from your smartphone.

-Specifications: fast auto-focus; 24.2 megapixels CMOS sensor; 11 fps continuous shooting; 4k video resolution; 1080p recording; magnesium alloy construction; 100 expanded ISO; 3 inches screen size
+Specific features: Fast auto-focus, 24.2 megapixels CMOS sensor, 11 fps continuous shooting, Full HD video resolution, magnesium alloy construction, 100 expanded ISO, 3-inch screen size

 The CMOS sensor also contributes to this, as it’s 24.2 megapixels, which makes it great for both speed and accuracy.
 And since you’re looking at 11 fps continuous shooting, you’re sure that not a moment from your wilderness experience is lost when you’re taking photos.